Update July 18, 2023: DAI specific COVID-19 protocol

-1.National protocols will be informing our policy, but are overruled by DAI's own guidelines (in combination with guidelines issued by our location hosts) unless the regulations of a country are more strict.
+1.National protocols will be informing our policy, but are overruled by DAI's own guidelines (in combination with guidelines issued by our location hosts - they will have final say) unless the regulations of a country are more strict.
 In that case the national guidelines of the country where we are residing are binding.
 If a DAI Week is organised outside of the Netherlands we will duly inform you about the quarantaine-regulations that are in place in our host country.

 2.Vaccinations.
 We are a traveling community - this makes us vulnerable.
 We ask ALL of you to make sure that you are vaccinated as well as "boostered" and that you can show proof of that.
 Contact us when there are reasons why you are not (yet) vaccinated or why you cannot get vaccinated at all.
 Not being vaccinated poses a serious risk to yourself as well as to all of us.
 We are committed to seek solutions together with you !

 3.Testing. testing. testing.
-Prior to each DAI Week we suggest that you all take a self-test, as shortly before traveling as possible.
+Prior to each DAI Week all are requested to take a self-test, as shortly before traveling as possible.
 Thus you will diminish the risk of having to go in isolation upon your arrival at our DAI destination (should you happen to test positive upon the mandatory self test upon arrival at the DAI location).
 With EVERYBODY we mean everybody, regardless of having had your vaccinations, or having had Covid earlier on.
-It is possible to regularly order FREE self-tests via this website by the Dutch government.
-You have to log in with your ArtEZ account.

 5. ALWAYS, respect one and a half meter distance.